scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/index.rst

   Procedures for Node Management

-  * :doc:`Adding a New Node Into an Existing Scylla Cluster - Out Scale </operating-scylla/procedures/cluster-management/add-node-to-cluster/>`
+  * :doc:`Adding a New Node Into an Existing ScyllaDB Cluster - Out Scale </operating-scylla/procedures/cluster-management/add-node-to-cluster/>`

-  * :doc:`Adding a New Data-Center Into an Existing Scylla Cluster - Out Scale </operating-scylla/procedures/cluster-management/add-dc-to-existing-dc/>`
+  * :doc:`Adding a New Data-Center Into an Existing ScyllaDB Cluster - Out Scale </operating-scylla/procedures/cluster-management/add-dc-to-existing-dc/>`

-  * :doc:`Remove a Node from a Scylla Cluster - Down Scale </operating-scylla/procedures/cluster-management/remove-node/>`
+  * :doc:`Remove a Node from a ScyllaDB Cluster - Down Scale </operating-scylla/procedures/cluster-management/remove-node/>`

-  * :doc:`Replace a Dead Node in a Scylla Cluster </operating-scylla/procedures/cluster-management/replace-dead-node/>`
+  * :doc:`Replace a Dead Node in a ScyllaDB Cluster </operating-scylla/procedures/cluster-management/replace-dead-node/>`

-  * :doc:`Replace More than One Dead Node in a Scylla Cluster </operating-scylla/procedures/cluster-management/replace-dead-node-or-more/>`
+  * :doc:`Replace More than One Dead Node in a ScyllaDB Cluster </operating-scylla/procedures/cluster-management/replace-dead-node-or-more/>`

-  * :doc:`Replace a Seed Node in a Scylla Cluster </operating-scylla/procedures/cluster-management/replace-seed-node/>`
+  * :doc:`Replace a Seed Node in a ScyllaDB Cluster </operating-scylla/procedures/cluster-management/replace-seed-node/>`

-  * :doc:`Replace a Running Node in a Scylla Cluster </operating-scylla/procedures/cluster-management/replace-running-node/>`
+  * :doc:`Replace a Running Node in a ScyllaDB Cluster </operating-scylla/procedures/cluster-management/replace-running-node/>`

   * :doc:`Safely Remove a Joining Node </operating-scylla/procedures/cluster-management/safely-removing-joining-node>`

   * :doc:`What to do if a Node Starts Automatically </operating-scylla/procedures/cluster-management/clear-data/>`

-  * :doc:`Add a Decommissioned Node Back to a Scylla Cluster </operating-scylla/procedures/cluster-management/revoke-decommission/>`
+  * :doc:`Add a Decommissioned Node Back to a ScyllaDB Cluster </operating-scylla/procedures/cluster-management/revoke-decommission/>`

   * :doc:`Cluster Membership Change Notes </operating-scylla/procedures/cluster-management/membership-changes/>`